NikolaySuslov/SandboxAssetServer/docs/api.md

 * `POST` - Assigns a group to this asset.
 Only the asset uploader and members of a write-permitted group can set an asset's group.
 * `DELETE` - Clears the group assigned to this asset.
 Equivalent to a `POST` to this endpoint with an empty body.

-Returns:

-* `200/204` - Request successful.
-* `401` - Asset does not allow anonymous access/writes/deletion.
-* `403` - Asset does not allow unprivileged access/writes/deletion.
-* `404` - No asset with this ID.

 /groups/new
 -----------